MasterLaplace/LplKernel/docs/ROADMAP.md

 ### Known Issues:
 ```
 ⚠️ TSS entry in GDT has base=0, limit=0 (not configured)
-⚠️ No runtime page table management
+⚠️ No page frame allocator (can't create new page tables dynamically)
 ⚠️ No memory allocator (all allocations static)
 ⚠️ No interrupt handling at all (CPU exceptions will triple fault)
 ```